 School leaders face significant pressures and challenges while leading schools in today’s uncertain world and our shifting educational landscape.
 This unique learning experience offers school leaders the chance to enhance their management capabilities to more effectively navigate those challenges.
 You will leave the program with a leadership toolkit and practical frameworks you can put to use immediately.
 Expert faculty from Kellogg and Northwestern, along with seasoned education sector practitioners, will share insights in a combination of lectures, small group sessions and interactive exercises.

 Topical and highly interactive, this program will energize you as a leader, empower you with a broader perspective, and equip you with tools to support the goals you have for staff and students as well as the broader community your school serves.

-We offer a school-specific leadership program each summer on a two-year cycle.
+Please note: We offer a school-specific leadership program each summer on a two-year cycle.
 Attend Building Leadership Capacity: Foundations for Strong Schools in an even year and Leadership Strategies for Successful Schools in an odd year.